 The Kress Conservation Fellowships provide competitive grants to museums and other conservation facilities which sponsor supervised internships in the conservation of specific objects and onsite training.

-Application must be made by the museum or conservation facility at which the internship will be based.
-Fellows should have completed (or will complete prior to the Fellowship) a masters-level degree in conservation prior to beginning the Fellowship.
-The Fellowship candidate may be identified in advance of application by the host institution or recruited subsequently.
+Applications must be made by the museum or conservation facility at which the fellowship will be based.
+Prior to beginning the fellowship, fellows should have completed a masters-level degree in conservation.
+The fellowship candidate may be identified in advance of application by the host institution or recruited subsequently.

 Applications must be RECEIVED by January 22.